oVirt/mom/README.md

 REPORTING BUGS
 --------------

-Bugs can be reported in [Bugzilla](https://bugzilla.redhat.com/).
+Bugs can be reported in [GitHub issues](https://github.com/oVirt/mom/issues).
 For more detailed instruction see the [oVirt documentation](https://www.ovirt.org/community/report-a-bug.html) page.